 - Conversation helps children see things from others’ perspectives or incorporate other people’s ideas to improve their own thinking on a topic.

-- It can be more engaging and stimulating than solitary play.
+- It can be more engaging and stimulating than solitary play, onlooker play, and unoccupied play.

 - Children learn from more knowledgeable peers who help them come up to their level.